Sunrider37/crypto-tracker/README.md

 Awesome Crypto Tracker App.
-You can track highs and falls, ups and coins of all popular cryptocurrencies.
+You can track highs and falls, ups and downs of all popular cryptocurrencies.